 Parts references are commonly tied to a combination of model name or number, production timeframe, and an associated instruction manual or diagram.
 Some manufacturers include the term “Jenny Lind” in marketing or labeling while still requiring a specific model identifier for official documentation and parts indexing.

-Over time, crib safety standards and recall actions have influenced how manufacturers document and support crib models.
-Changes in regulations or product availability can affect whether certain parts are referenced, discontinued, or updated in later documentation.
+Changes in regulations or product availability can affect whether certain crib parts remain referenced, discontinued, or updated in later documentation.

 For older or secondhand Jenny Lind–style cribs, accurate model identification becomes especially important, as parts specifications may differ across production periods.
 Manufacturer documentation is generally the most consistent source for determining how a specific model was originally referenced.